Emmylou Harris: Personal life

 Harris has been married and divorced three times and has called herself a "really good ex-wife".
 In 1969, Harris met fellow folk artist Tom Slocum while living in New York City's Greenwich Village.
 They married the same year.
 In 1970, she gave birth to her first daughter, Hallie.
 In 1971, the couple divorced.
 In the early years of her career, Harris often took her daughter on the road with her.
 However, Hallie spent most of her time living with her grandparents in Maryland.
 "I don't think the road is good for kids.
 Once in a while it's fun, like a trip to Disneyland.
-But not as a way of life," she commented.
+But not as a way of life," Harris commented.
 In 1977, Harris married her then-producer, Brian Ahern.
 The couple married at Ahern's home in Halifax, Nova Scotia.
 The couple then lived in the Studio City neighborhood of Los Angeles, California.
 Harris then welcomed her second child, Meghann, in 1979.
 In 1984, the couple divorced and Harris relocated to Nashville, Tennessee.
 In 1985, Harris married songwriter and record producer Paul Kennerley.
 For several years, Harris and her family lived in an older home located near the Music Row neighborhood in Nashville.
 In 1993, Kennerley and Harris divorced.

 Harris has a granddaughter who was born in 2009 and a grandson born in 2012.
 She is a vegetarian.
 Her father died in 1993 after having an aortic rupture.
 Harris's mother then lived with her for 21 years until her death in 2014.
 "She's just about my best friend.
 She has an extraordinary gift of making a home a home without being intrusive", Harris told CBS News in 2002.